rafaover/CinemaRoomManagement/README.md

 HOW TO CONTRIBUTE AND HELP ME to LEARN MORE, even add new Features:
 - Please, when contributing, use only KOTLIN.
-- If you have suggestions in how to make cinema.kt cleaner, I would enjoy seeying.
+- If you have suggestions in how to make MAIN.KT cleaner, I would enjoy seeying.
 - Using different methods, libraries and functions would help me to increase my toolbelt.
 - If there's any issues that need my attention, please, let me know.
 I'm eager to learn.